Songs from the Marylebone Pleasure Gardens

 Meghan Cassidy

-of The Marylebone Music Festival
+Founder & Artistic Director, Marylebone Music Festival

 ”As Air-Edel celebrates its 50th Anniversary we are thrilled to have had the opportunity to record these songs celebrating Marylebone Pleasure Gardens showing that music continues to be at the heart of Marylebone!”